DEAL OR NO DEAL · 2024

 02

-Drop-off data showed the sharpest exit point wasn't during gameplay.
-It was the 8 seconds immediately after a game ended.
+Drop-off data showed the sharpest exit point wasn't during session.
+It was the 8 seconds immediately after a session ended.
 There was no path forward embedded in the experience.
-Players simply left.
+Users simply left.

 Re-Entry Friction